Zolarayze/TFTCompositionSaver/README.md

    - The data is saved at "%appdata%\TFTCompositionSaver"

 3. When I open the application, all the images are gone and replaced with text!
    - Images are downloaded the first time you open the application.
-Once downloaded, the images will be loaded in the next time the    -    application is started.
-If the application misses certain images they will be downloaded when the application is started.
+Once downloaded, the images will be loaded in the next time the        application is started.
+If the application is missing certain images, they will be downloaded when the application is started.

    They are downloaded from the following websites:
      - http://raw.communitydragon.org/latest/game